Doctors Note Logo

 Brightening Duo: Pairing Vitamin C with Your Morning Glow

-Pairing vitamin C serum with red light therapy in your morning skincare routine helps brighten the complexion, boost collagen synthesis, and shield skin from daily stressors.
-For best results, cleanse gently, use RLT for 5 to 10 minutes, apply a stable 10 to 20 percent L-ascorbic acid serum, follow with moisturizer, and finish with broad-spectrum SPF.
+Combining vitamin C serum with red light therapy (RLT) in your morning skincare routine can brighten skin, stimulate collagen production, and protect against daily environmental stressors.
+For optimal results: cleanse gently, use RLT for 5–10 minutes, apply a stable 10–20% L-ascorbic acid serum, follow with moisturizer, and finish with broad-spectrum SPF.

 answer background